 Fax: 009722 / 6262108

-- Your application is only valid if you submit all the required documents to the DAAD portal (see Item 1) and by post (see Item 2).
-The postmark date serves as proof that the application has been dispatched on time.
+- Your application is only valid if you submit all the required documents on time.
+For submitting application documents by post, the postmark date serves as proof that they have been dispatched on time.

 Contact and Consulting